-Exposure Control Plan (ECP) is found on computer in your unit/department.
-The ECP identifies employees covered, specific measures SMC takes to minimize exposure to you and what to do if you are exposed.
+Exposure Control Plan (ECP) is found with our other Policies and Procedures located in Policy Stat.
+The ECP identifies specific measures SMC takes to minimize exposure to you and what to do if you are exposed.

 Needles and Other Sharps Handling